Number of FAQs related to Leaf Wetness Sensors: 7

-Splicing cable together increases the likelihood that water may enter the cable and cause shorting, corrosion, and some other potential problems, which in turn can cause measurement problems.
+Splicing cable together increases the likelihood that water may enter the cable and cause shorting, corrosion, and some other potential issues, which in turn can cause measurement issues.

 Many times, but not always, a sensor’s cable can be replaced with a new cable.
 This is helpful if the original cable was damaged or if its length needs to be changed.

 If the cable is an integral part of the sensor, the cable cannot be user replaced, and the sensor must be returned to Campbell Scientific.
-Some examples of sensors that fall into this category include the 107-L, 109SS-L, 229-L, CS547A-L, and CS650-L. Refer to the Repair and Calibration page for the process of returning equipment to Campbell Scientific.
+Some examples of sensors that fall into this category include the 107-L, 109SS-L, 229-L, CS547A-L, and CS650-L. For the process of returning equipment to Campbell Scientific, refer to the Repair and Calibration page.